NBCUniversal Media Group: NBCUniversal News Group

-NBCUniversal News Group is the news division of NBCUniversal, composed of the NBC News and NBC News NOW units, that was created on July 19, 2012, under chairwoman Pat Fili-Krushel.
+NBCUniversal News Group is the news division of NBCUniversal, composed of the NBC News, NBC News NOW, CNBC-e, & Noticias Telemundo units, that was created on July 19, 2012, under chairwoman Pat Fili-Krushel.
 In April 2015, Andrew Lack took over as CEO of the group, with CNBC being moved to a direct unit reporting to NBCUniversal CEO.
 Lack was appointed to fix the division after flagging ratings and the Brian Williams embellishment scandal.

 In February 2017, the group purchased a 25% stake in Euronews for $30 million to increase its international reach.
 NBC News president Deborah Turness was appointed to lead international operations, with Noah Oppenheim, who oversaw Today, replacing her at NBC News.
 Euronews, integrated with NBC News, would be renamed Euronews NBC and be headed up by Turness.

 In January 2017, Megyn Kelly agreed to leave Fox News for a "triple role" at NBC News in which she would anchor and host her own daytime program and in-depth Sunday night news show, along with taking part in the network's political and major news event coverage.
 However, the division was not able to make Kelly's show a success.

 Lack moved the division more into the digital space with new content for Snapchat, Quibi and an in-house streaming-video outlet The division's streaming service, NBC News Signal, was up and running by October 24, 2018, with a mid-2019 launch.

 In April 2019, Comcast CEO Brian Roberts stated that the company was exploring the establishment of a "global" news channel as a joint venture between Sky News and NBC News.
 NBC Sky World News, an English language worldwide news service in conjunction with Sky News, was announced to be launched in mid-2020 only to be postponed on April 2, 2020, due to the COVID-19 pandemic in the United States.
 On April 20, 2020, it was reported that NBCUniversal had sold its stake in Euronews to Media Globe Networks in order to prioritize the proposed international news channel.
 However, the proposed new service was scrapped in August 2020, resulting in layoffs of 60 employees.

 On May 4, 2020, NBCUniversal announced that Andrew Lack stepped down and would be leaving the company at the end of May 2020.
 CNBC is rejoining the News Group under the new chairman of Cesar Conde, previously NBCUniversal International Group & Telemundo Enterprises Chairman.

+On October 6, 2025, Versant began operating MSNBC and CNBC separately from the NBCUniversal News Group in advance of that company being spun off from Comcast; this process included changing the name of MSNBC to MS NOW.